wpidlib/WPID-Library-Docs/tutorials/Chassis/Chassis.md

 ### Straight Movement

 The WPID straight function implementation starts by translating your given `distance` input to our library's standard system of measurement: inches.
 After this, the function computes the equivalent distance in motor degrees.
-The function does this so that the mechanism `spinToTarget(void* args)` function can easily compare the target distance to the readings from the V5 motor internal encoders, which register motor degrees traveled.
+The function does this so that the Mechanism `spinToTarget(void* args)` function can easily compare the target distance to the readings from the V5 motor internal encoders, which register motor degrees traveled.

 ```cpp
     distance = Conversion::standardize(distance, this->measure_units);